Chiptune-Anamnesis/YM2149F-Pi3/README.md

 Assign pots to the parameters you want to tweak live (filter-like sweeps with noise frequency, volume shaping with envelope controls).
 Use the mod wheel for vibrato and expression for dynamics.

 **SID mode for richer timbres:**
-Switch to SID mode when you need waveforms beyond square waves, metallic and aggressive bass textures.
+Switch to SID mode when you need, metallic and aggressive bass textures.

 **Effects as instruments:**
 The arpeggiator and harmonizer can turn single notes into full patterns.
 Route effects to specific voices to keep some voices clean while others are processed.